machinetranslate/machinetranslate.org/applications/content-drafting.md

-Authors can use machine translation to quickly **draft content** in a natural language.
+Authors and localization engineers can use machine translation to quickly **draft content** in a natural language.

 ## Use cases